 The Rise of the Internet

-Online communities have come into existence thanks in part to the creation of the internet.
+Online video gaming communities have come into existence thanks in part to the creation of the internet.

-Furthermore, the internet has also increased revenue far beyond game and console sales.
+Furthermore, the internet has also increased revenue far beyond video games and console sales.
 Today, microtransactions, in-game currency, upgrades, merchandise, accessories, clothing, competitions, live streaming, and sponsorships have increased gaming revenue far past the one-time purchase.
-Additionally, Now, gamers can serve as a steady stream of income.
+Additionally, now, video gamers can serve as a steady stream of income.

 Why Globalization and Localization Is Necessary

 In the space of just a few years, gaming went from a nerdy pastime to a multibillion-dollar industry.
 This rise in popularity has resulted in a massive shift in the way video games are developed, produced, and distributed.

 Companies can’t expect to replicate their success in Western markets with a “rinse and repeat” of existing strategies for new geographies.
 Different aspects of the game have to be tailored for local playing conditions as though the game was built from the ground up for that market.

 Globalization requires localization.
 The internet allows people to build communities through gaming forums and groups, exposing far larger populations to a wider variety of video games.
 Companies that want to access (and profit) from the fast-growing gaming consumer base need to be prepared to provide instruction, support, and moderation teams in multiple languages.